 Decision: Adopt JCTVC-AL0023, variant A.

-Include in draft 2.
-Progress to CDAM in ISO.
-Also request, and determine editing period to progress to DAM by next meeting (which would only happen upon availability of post processing software, and a demonstration).
+The change was agreed to be included in draft 2 as an output of the current meeting.
+It was also agreed to progress the text to CDAM status in the ISO/IEC approval process.
+A request to start work on the new amendment was also agreed to be issued for ISO/IEC, and it was agreed to determine an editing period to progress to DAM at the next meeting (which would only happen upon availability of post processing software, and a demonstration).
 Technical information contributions (0)

+No particular technical information contributions were noted.

 Project planning